getredash/website/src/pages/kb/open-source/setup.md

 Now proceed to “[Setup](#setup-redash-instance-setup)”.

 ### <a name="other"></a> Other

-The AWS and Google Compute Engine images are created using our [Setup Script](https://github.com/getredash/redash/tree/master/setup), which is designed to run on Ubuntu 18.04 server.
+The AWS, DigitalOcean and Google Compute Engine images are created using our [Setup Script](https://github.com/getredash/setup), which is designed to run on Ubuntu 18.04 server.
 You can either use the script as is (if you intend to run it on Ubuntu) or use it as a blueprint to create your own setup.

 What the script does is:

 1. Install Docker and Docker Compose.
-2. Download our recommended [Docker Compose configuration](https://github.com/getredash/redash/blob/master/setup/docker-compose.yml) and create initial configuration.
+2. Download our recommended [Docker Compose configuration](https://github.com/getredash/setup/blob/master/data/docker-compose.yml) and create initial configuration.
 3. Start everything.

 Note that the script assumes you are running it on a "clean" machine.
 If you’re running this script on a machine that is used for other purposes, you might want to tweak it to your needs.